Henie Onstad Kunstsenter

 Sonja Henie and King Olav V of Norway enter the Henie Onstad Kunstsenter during the opening, followed by Crown Princess Sonja and Niels Onstad.

 The Henie Onstad Kunstsenter is an art museum located at Høvikodden in Bærum municipality in Akershus county, Norway.
 It is situated on a headland jutting into the Oslofjord, approximately 10 km southwest of Oslo.

-History

 The art center was founded in 1968 by World and Olympic champion figure skater Sonja Henie (1912–1969) and her husband, shipping magnate and art collector Niels Onstad (1909–1978).
 Their private collection of contemporary art, total 110 images, as well as funds for construction and operation of the centre was donated by the couple in 1961, when the Sonja Henie and Niels Onstad Foundation was created.
-The centre, designed by Norwegian architects Jon Eikvar and Sven Erik Engebretsen, also contains Sonja Henie's award collection.
+The centre was designed by Norwegian architects Jon Eikvar and Sven Erik Engebretsen.
+Today, the collection consists of more than 8,000 works.